-All graduate students are required to complete ethics and integrity training as outlined in the Scholarly Ethics and Integrity section of the Graduate Catalog.
-In addition, starting in Spring 2022, all HNFE graduate students are required to complete diversity and inclusion training as required by the Graduate School.
+All graduate students are required to complete ethics and integrity training that are outlined in the Scholarly Ethics and Integrity section of Graduate Catalog.

-To fulfill these requirements, students must complete the following:
+To meet this requirement, students must complete the following:

-- Human Subjects or Animal Care Training (choose which is more appropriate); please submit completion certificate to Lisa Jones, lijones@vt.edu. - Human subjects - IACUC training - ALS 5324 Research Ethics in Ag and Life Sciences (1 cr) (Fall ONLY) - GRAD 5014 Academic Integrity & Plagiarism (2 cr) (BOTH SEM) - ALS 5984 Building Multicultural Competence in Ag and Life Sciences (1 cr)
+- Human Subjects or Animal Care Training (choose which is more appropriate); please submit completion certificate to Mr. Curtis Cox, ccurtis8@vt.edu. - o Human subjects - o IACUC training - ALS 5324 Research Ethics in Ag and Life Sciences (1 cr) (Fall ONLY) In-Person - GRAD 5014 Academic Integrity & Plagiarism (2 cr) (BOTH SEM) On-Line